cresta/pagerduty-to-prometheus/README.md

 ## Example metrics

-In the example below, the `redis` service has an an active incident the entire 24 hour period, so it has had 0% `incidents_free_percent`, while `gateway` had only a short incident
+In the example below, the `redis` service has had an active incident the entire 24 hour period, so it has had 0% `incidents_free_percent`, while `gateway` had only a short incident

 ```